sailfish009/openstructure/modules/mol/alg/doc/lddt.rst

     CleanlDDTReferences(references)
     #
     # Prepare residue map from references
-    rdmap = PreparelDDTGlobalRDMap(references, settings)
+    rdmap = PreparelDDTGlobalRDMap(references,
+                                   cutoffs=cutoffs,
+                                   sequence_separation=0,
+                                   radius=15)
     #
     # This part is optional and it depends on our settings parameter
-    if settings.structural_checks:
+    if structural_checks:
-        stereochemical_parameters = StereoChemicalParamsReader(
+        stereochemical_parameters = ReadStereoChemicalPropsFile()
-            settings.parameter_file_path)
-        stereochemical_parameters.Read()
         CheckStructure(ent=model_view,
                        bond_table=stereochemical_parameters.bond_table,
                        angle_table=stereochemical_parameters.angle_table,
                        nonbonded_table=stereochemical_parameters.nonbonded_table,
-                       bond_tolerance=settings.bond_tolerance,
-                       angle_tolerance=settings.angle_tolerance)
+                       bond_tolerance=bond_tolerance,
+                       angle_tolerance=angle_tolerance)
     #
+    # Check consistency
+    is_cons = ResidueNamesMatch(model_view, references[0], True)
+    print "Consistency check: ", "OK" if is_cons else "ERROR"
+    #
     # Calculate lDDT
+    LocalDistDiffTest(model_view,
+                      references,
+                      rdmap,
-    LocalDistDiffTest(model_view, references, rdmap, settings)
+                      settings)
     #
     # Get the local scores
-    local_scores = GetlDDTPerResidueStats(model, rdmap, settings)
+    local_scores = GetlDDTPerResidueStats(model_view,
+                                          rdmap,
+                                          structural_checks,
+                                          settings.label)
     #
     # Pring local scores
-    PrintlDDTPerResidueStats(local_scores, settings)
+    PrintlDDTPerResidueStats(local_scores, structural_checks, len(cutoffs))

+Similar effect could be obtained using lDDTScorer.
+See :class:`~ost.mol.alg.lDDTScorer` for a simple example.

-This can be useful when we already have an models and references already read in the memory and we do not want run the binary.
+The Python API can be useful when we already have an models and references already read in the memory and we do not want run the binary.
 Please refere to specific function documentation for more details.